 After diving in Greece, frustrated by coming across more plastic bags than fish, he wondered; why can't we clean this up?
 While still being on secondary school, he then decided to dedicate half a year of research to understand the plastic pollution and the problems associated with cleaning it up.
 This ultimately led to the passive clean-up concept, which he presented at TEDxDelft 2012.

-Working to prove the feasibility of his concept, Boyan Slat currently gives lead to a team of 74 people, and temporarily quit his Aerospace Engineering study to completely focus his efforts on The Ocean Cleanup.
+Working to prove the feasibility of his concept, Boyan Slat currently gives lead to a team of about 100 people, and temporarily quit his Aerospace Engineering study to completely focus his efforts on The Ocean Cleanup.

 In 2012, The Ocean Cleanup Array has been awarded Best Technical Design at the Delft University of Technology, and became second at the iSea sustainable innovation award by the Dutch Ministry of Infrastructure and the Environment.
 Boyan Slat has been recognized as one of the 20 Most Promising Young Entrepreneurs Worldwide (Intel EYE50).